 Visitors on the site could scroll their cursor over any seat and a picture of a real passenger appears, as well as a story and a video.
 “The stories serve to position the brand around a customer’s emotional moments—and works especially well in a category where competitors are often seen as lacking compassion.
 The new campaign is accompanied by television ads, social media posts, and shareable bite-sized content” -Carmine Gallo, Senior Contributor at Forbes.
 Check out this video case study below about how Southwest was able to tell 175 stories about real passengers.

 In the age of big data, there are a myriad of tools available to target and personalize your ads to the people who are most likely to seek out your business.
 These tools collect data and use it to target specific individuals who are looking for, or would consider, your business.
-Advertising on Google and Facebook are both optimized by using such tools.
-Many airlines use marketing automation software for this kind of marketing.
+Likewise, advertising on Google and Facebook are both optimized by using such tools.
+As a result, many airlines use marketing automation software for this kind of marketing.
 For example, after researching for this blog, I’ve already seen several advertisements for AirNorway, Delta, and Southwest Airlines.

 What this kind of personalized ad does is speak directly to potential customers.
-It bridges the gap between someone looking to make travel plans and the businesses that can deliver the services they need.
+Therefore it bridges the gap between someone looking to make travel plans and the businesses that can deliver the services they need.
 In effect, it reduces online searches by presenting information to people already looking to travel.

-CATMEDIA has also discovered a way for organizations seeking to deliver information internally more personalized and accessible.
+As an agency who have worked closely in the aviation industry, CATMEDIA discovered a way for organizations seeking to deliver information internally more personalized and accessible.
 Imagine having a face-to-face conversation with an entire organization in the morning, and hearing back from them by the end of the day.
 In a business climate where miscommunication costs you time, money, and productivity, effective communication is critical.
 Introducing BAM Mail® (Browsable Attached Media).
 A revolutionary tool designed to streamline communications in a way that is efficient and easy to use.

 BAM Mail® is an informational portfolio delivered to designated inboxes in a self-contained PDF file with unlimited potential.
-CATMEDIA provided this patented piece of technology to the Federal Aviation Administration as a new way to connect to their audience – giving them a voice, while seamlessly integrating with existing web portals and communications tools; making it ideal for leadership communications, briefings, company surveys, instructional training, and newsletters.
+CATMEDIA provided this patented piece of technology to the Federal Aviation Administration as a new way to connect to their audience.
+Consequently giving them a voice, while seamlessly integrating with existing web portals and communications tools.
+Most noteworthy making it ideal for leadership communications, briefings, company surveys, instructional training, and newsletters.